Can you actually THINK your way out of depression and mania?

 Cognitive Therapy

 Cognitive therapy is fairly new to the mental health field, but we can actually trace its development back in time 2,600 years to the Buddha and the great emphasis his followers place on watching - and eventually taming - one's thoughts.
-There, the goal is eventual enlightenment.
-Here, we are speaking in relatively more modest terms of saving one's own life - of watching how you think in certain situations, and making the appropriate adjustments.
+(SeeMindfulness.)
+There, the long-term goal is eventual enlightenment.
+The short-term goal - perfectly suited to our situation - is skillful living, involving hyper-awareness of your thoughts and feelings, and making the appropriate adjustments.

-Cognitive therapy is not a cure for depression or bipolar disorder.
-Unlike traditional psychoanalysis, it does not purport to get to and root out the underlying causes of one's problem.
-At best, it can help keep the monster at bay.
+Cognitive therapy is not a cure for depression orbipolar disorder.
+Unlike traditional psychoanalysis and its variants, it does not purport to get to and root out the underlying causes of one's problem.
+But if it can help you change your thinking, then maybe you won't have depression or mania to think about.
 These days it is typically used in combination with drug treatment, and generally involves from ten to twenty sessions.
 You should not feel you have to reveal private details of your life in cognitive therapy, but do expect to have your thinking challenged.

-Once our brains go down, the mind throws out all kinds of negative thoughts that can keep us trapped in a vicious cycle of depression.
-Even in more upbeat moods, we all too easily fall into the kind of thinking that can take us one-way down the elevator shaft, or very close to the edge:
+Once our brains start running away from us, the mind throws out all kinds of negative thoughts that can keep us trapped in a vicious cycle of depression and anxiety and other states:

 All-or-nothing thinking is one.
 Blowing negative events out of proportion is another, and blaming ourselves, no matter what, still another.
 Typically we filter out positive feedback and assume the worst based on little or no evidence.